itfanr/ros2-wiki/Quality-Guide.md

 **Relation to other sections of this wiki:**

 - The [Design Guide](https://github.com/ros2/ros2/wiki/Design-Guide) summarizes design patterns for ROS2 packages.
-As quality is highly impacted by Design it is a good idea to have a loot into there before.
+As quality is highly impacted by design it is a good idea to have a look into there before.
 - The [Developer Guide](https://github.com/ros2/ros2/wiki/Developer-Guide) explains what to consider when contributing to ROS2 packages w.r.t. to contribution workflow (organizational), coding conventions, documentation considerations, etc. All these consideration may have an impact on single or several quality attributes.

 ## Patterns